 Within the CFI network, we have now a leadership of four: Mindi Schneider (Wageningen University), Sven Beckert (Harvard University), Eric Vanhaute (Ghent University ) and Ulbe Bosma (International Institute of Social History).

-This team has proposed a research agenda that will be published by the The Journal of Global History as an agenda setting article – with comments by Finlay & O’Rourke, Maxine Berg and Ruth Mostern – which is an indication that the CFI has moved the vanguard of global history.
+This team has proposed a research agenda published in the The Journal of Global History as an agenda setting article – with comments by Finlay & O’Rourke, Maxine Berg and Ruth Mostern – which is an indication that the CFI has moved the vanguard of global history.